non-bin/dailyShuffle/README.md

 DAILYSHUFFLE_DB_PATH=dailyShuffle.sqlite # Relative to cwd when running
 ```

+Download the correct release binary for your system from <https://github.com/non-bin/dailyShuffle/releases/latest>, and run it.

+## Contributing

 This project is written using the [Bun](https://bun.com/) runtime, it will not work with another runtime like NodeJS.

 ### Running